BrianMorse12604/151AGroupProject/writeup.md

 From these graphs, we can clearly see that for both models, the preliminary one and our final one, the errors started pretty close to each other, but they gradually separated after that, with the training_error consistently decreasing and the validation_error leveling off or even increasing.
 Since we set restore_best_weights to True, the final testing_loss is pretty close the minimum validation_loss instead of the final validation_loss.

+### Final Model & Final Results Summary

+Final Model: Model 2, Decision Tree Regressor

+Out of the 3 models, we determined that Model 2, a decision tree regressor, performed the best.
+The Decision Tree Regressor had a testing error of 86.3 and validation error of 84.8, both of which were lower than the other testing and validation errors from our other two models.
+Model 1 (Regressor) had a testing error of 90.6 and validation error of 88.1.
+Model 3 (DNN) had a testing error of 92.1 and validation error of 91.8.
+Note that these errors are mse, which means that on average our models predicted around 10 points off of the actual review rating (review ratings are out of 100).

 ## E. Discussion

 ### Data Exploration and Initial Preprocessing